 The keratolytic effects of salicylic acid are also used in certain products to increase the penetration of other ingredients.
 This can be necessary for dermatological conditions, where plaques and thickened skin prevent steroids from being absorbed into tissue – reducing efficacy [5].

 And it’s this flexibility that makes it the single most widespread active ingredient on the market today.
-It can be combined with virtually any other active ingredient to increase the efficacy of the other active ingredient.
+It can be combined with virtually any other active ingredient to increase the efficacy of the other active ingredient (although not with calcipotriene – more about this soon).

 When should I use a salicylic acid shampoo?